ManasAyyalaraju/AI-powered-resume-builder/README.md

 ## Acknowledgments

 - Built with FastAPI and OpenAI
-- Uses xhtml2pdf for PDF generation
+- Uses LaTeX for professional PDF generation
+- Jinja2 for template rendering